nickward13/technical-assessment/index.md

 - Is a SIEM used, such as Azure Sentinel?

 # Availability
+- Do you have an Incident Response Plan?
+Can you provide it to me?
 - How is high availability managed?
 - How is the system backed up?
 - Is there a DR environment?
 How is it managed?
 Is it in a remote region?